XavierSpycy/NumPyMultilayerPerceptron/README.md

 ### Repo Update: 2023-10-07
 - **Added**: Introduced a Jupyter Notebook titled `mlp_quickstart.ipynb` for a seamless integration with Google Colab.
 - **Enhanced**: Improved the README.md for clarity and better user navigation by incorporating emojis and polishing the content.
+- **Future Work**: Plan to finish docstrings of each module.

+### Version and Repo Update: 2023-10-18
+- **Modularized**: Streamlined and refactored the codebase to ensure a cleaner and more intuitive user experience.
+- **Added**: Seamlessly integrated architecture construction and performance testing using Google Colab's built-in datasets.
+- **Enhanced**: Introduced new methods to the `MultilayerPerceptron`, elevating its functionality and versatility.
+- **Integrated**: Incorporated both `EarlyStopping` and `LearningRateScheduler`, offering refined training control.
+- **Progressed**: Completed a substantial portion of module docstrings, paving the way for clearer developer insights.